-If there is an emergency situation during the day, Monday through Friday, call the Wellness Center at (865) 471-3350 or call 911.
-After hours, contact the Resident Assistant on duty or the Department of Public Safety at (865) 548-9067 for assistance.
-The LiveSafe app also has several features for alerting the Department of Public Safety in an emergency.
+If there is an emergency medical situation during the day, Monday through Friday, call the Wellness Center at (865) 471-3350 or call 911.
+After hours, contact the Resident Assistant on duty if you live on-campus, or the Department of Public Safety at (865) 548-9067 for assistance.
+The LiveSafe app also has emergency alerts for the Department of Public Safety.